Feasibility Study

 What’s Next

-The planning process advances along two coordinated tracks—City of Homer HHE Execution and USACE HHE Execution—as illustrated in the graphic at left.
+The planning process advances along two coordinated tracks: (1) City of Homer HHE Execution and (2) USACE HHE Execution as illustrated in the graphic at the left.
 The scoping and opportunity appraisal phases began in May 2023.
-The subsequent alternatives evaluation and analysis phase began in September 2023 and is currently underway.
-Public engagement will continue throughout this phase, ensuring that the alternatives are developed and evolve in a manner that considers and reflects community needs.
+The subsequent alternatives evaluation and analysis phase began in September 2023 and concluded in April 2026 after incorporating seismic design requirements, advancing alternatives to 35% design and identifying a Tentatively Selected Plan.

 Mission